This article shall be known as and may be cited as the "The Larry W. Border Pharmacy Practice Act".

 (c) Schedule II prescriptions for patients in a LTCF and for terminally ill patients shall be valid for a period of sixty days from the date of issue unless terminated within a shorter period by the discontinuance of the medication.

 (d) A prescription for a Schedule II controlled substance written for a patient in a LTCF or for a terminally ill patient may be filled in partial quantities, including, but not limited to, individual dosage units.
-The total quantity of Schedule II controlled substances dispensed in all partial filling shall not exceed the total quantity prescribed.
+The total quantity of Schedule II controlled substances dispensed in all partial filling may not exceed the total quantity prescribed.

 (1) If there is any question whether a patient may be classified as having a terminal illness, the pharmacist shall contact the prescribing practitioner prior to partially filling the prescription.